Data and your customers - the dilemma

-Companies are amassing more and more personal data.
+COMPANIES are amassing more and more personal data.
 Used properly it can help customers find the products and services they want.
-A win that's making everybody happy then?
+But is it a win that's making everybody happy?
 Not quite.

-A UK wide survey carried out by the Chartered Institute of Marketing has revealed findings that should disturb anyone who's in the selling business.
+A UK-wide survey carried out by the Chartered Institute of Marketing and featured in today's Profit Margin has revealed findings that should disturb anyone who's in the selling business.

 Consumers have become cynical and are now unwilling to share their personal information.
 The reason?
 Marketers are falling behind when it comes to honesty, transparency and even knowing the law.

 Steve Wooley is head of external affairs for the Chartered Institute of Marketing.
-He was in Belfast recently.
-We spoke to him about what marketers should be doing to win the trust of customers and how that can benefit everyone when it comes to targeted services.
+He was in Belfast recently and spoke to The Profit Margin about what marketers should be doing to win the trust of customers and how that can benefit everyone when it comes to targeted services.

-Plus Angela McGowan is the new head of the business group the CBI in Northern Ireland.
-We'll be hearing about her priorities as she begins the new role.
+Also this week, Angela McGowan, the new head of the business group the CBI in Northern Ireland, sets out her priorities as she begins the role.

 :: You can listen to the Profit Margin at www.irishnews.com/profitmargin